New Documentary Uses Footage from Eyes on the Prize Interviews

 To provide access to all of the interviews used in Hallowed Ground, the Washington University Libraries are, for the first time, making the entire full-length interviews with Elaine Brown, Bobby Seale, Huey Newton, Laverne Barkley, Ruby Sales, and Angela Davis available.

-All six interviews can be watched here.
+All six interviews can be watched on the University Libraries’ Online Repository.
 These interviews were originally conducted by Eyes on the Prize producers in 1988 and 1989.
 The interviewees discuss topics including the murder of activist Jonathan Daniels in Alabama on August 20, 1965, the rise of the Black Panther Party, and the revolution at Attica Prison in 1971.

 Header image: “Hallowed Ground” director Sophia Nahli Allison and executive producer/interviewee Patrisse Cullors.